 Generally, true hoarding disorders lead to a level of clutter that interferes with someone’s ability to live their everyday life.
 They might become unable to use certain rooms of their house, for example.
 Hoarders will also become upset if someone tries to clear, even move the clutter, and can isolate themselves due to fear of their setup being disturbed, or out of shame.

 Many hoarders won’t consider their hoarding to be a problem.
 They simply believe they’re ‘messy’ or ‘superstitious’.
 This can make it a problem difficult to treat.
 But why do people hoard?
 Hoarding tendencies are often caused by mental health problems such as depression, obsessive-compulsive disorder, schizophrenia, and other personality disorders.
+(Should it have got that far, head here to find qualified counsellors.)
 Hoarding can also be caused by conditions that mean people aren’t able to properly look after themselves; such as dementia, learning difficulties, or mobility issues.

 In other cases, hoarding is considered a discrete condition and a form of self-neglect.
 People who hoard for this reason often have a distinct profile.
 They are often unmarried people; they may be those who live alone; who grew up in chaotic households; had few material possessions when they were children; or people with a family history of hoarding.
 Some people will hoard a specific type of item, and some will hoard pretty much everything that comes their way.
 Items that are commonly hoarded include newspapers, books, clothing, mail, bills, plastic bags, household supplies, and even pets.
 In more recent years, hoarding data (emails, for example) is increasingly common.